GuillaumeDIDIER/Ars-Magica-Characters/Magi/Fatorum the Parisian Holy Magus.md

 Virtues and Flaws with an Asterisk (*) are House Virtues and Flaws

 - The Gift
-- Death Prophecy* (Will die defending someone who needs no defense)
+- Death Prophecy* (Will die defending someone who needs no defense) [Major, General]
-- Personal Vis Source* (Creo Divine Vis, gathers as small malformations on his chest wound)
+- Personal Vis Source* (Creo Divine Vis, gathers as small malformations on his chest wound) [Minor, Hermetic]
-- Holy Magic
+- Holy Magic [Major, Hermetic & Supernatural]
-- Skilled Parens
+- Skilled Parens [Minor, Hermetic]
-- Skilled Parens
+- Skilled Parens [Minor, Hermetic]
-- Sense Holiness & Unholiness
+- Sense Holiness & Unholiness [Minor, Supernatural]
-- Lesser Benediction (Inert Familiar: Can have a Magic Thing as a Familiar)
+- Lesser Benediction (Inert Familiar: Can have a Magic Thing as a Familiar) [Minor, Supernatural]
-- Subtle Magic
+- Subtle Magic [Minor, Hermetic]
-- Protection (Parisian Church)
+- Protection (Parisian Church) [Minor, General]
-- Side Effect (Increases the Presence Characteristic according to the magnitude of the spell, manifesting Stigmata in the shape of the Five Holy Wounds and an illusory Crown of Thorns)
+- Side Effect (Increases the Presence Characteristic according to the magnitude of the spell, manifesting Stigmata in the shape of the Five Holy Wounds and an illusory Crown of Thorns) [Minor, Hermetic]

-- Painful Magic*
+- Painful Magic*  [Major, Hermetic]
-- Necessary Condition (Holds a book with Religious content, due to his Holy Magic it can't be of a Religion that Adam is against)
+- Necessary Condition (Holds a book with Religious content, due to his Holy Magic it can't be of a Religion that Adam is against) [Major, Hermetic]
-- Raised from the Dead
+- Raised from the Dead [Major, Supernatural & Story]
-- Warped Magic (The same Stigmata caused by his magic is also extremely painful, giving him a penalty to Concentration or Intelligence rolls of -3 or more if succesive castings are done)
+- Warped Magic (The same Stigmata caused by his magic is also extremely painful, giving him a penalty to Concentration or Intelligence rolls of -3 or more if succesive castings are done) [Minor, Hermetic]
-- Lingering Injury (A spear wound on his chest from the Opening of his Gift refuses to heal even with Hermetic Magic)
+- Lingering Injury (A spear wound on his chest from the Opening of his Gift refuses to heal even with Hermetic Magic) [Minor, General]
-- Generous (Minor)
+- Generous [Minor, Personality]
-- Pious (Minor)
+- Pious [Minor, Personality]

 **Personality Trait:** Loyal to everyone +3, Inquisitive +3, Clement +2, *True Friend (Gestia) +3*, *Pious & Generous +3*